Diocese of Trenton: Sexual abuse

-The Diocese of Trenton removed Reverend Ron Becker of St. Francis Roman Catholic Church in Trenton from ministry after receiving complaints of sexual abuse.
+The Diocese of Trenton removed Ron Becker, a priest at St. Francis Roman Catholic Church in Trenton, from ministry after receiving complaints of sexual abuse.
 The Vatican laicized him in 2002.
 In March 2007, he was arrested on sexual assault charges.
 His accuser was his niece Jenni Franz, who said that Becker abused her from ages five to 11.
 Franz reported his abuse to the diocese in 2004.
 Becker pleaded guilty to one count of second-degree sexual assault in June 2007, but died before sentencing.
 The diocese in 2009 paid a $325,000 settlement to Franz.
 In 2011, the diocese paid a second settlement exceeding $1 million to five former altar boys who were sexually assaulted by Becker in the 1970s and 1980s.

-In February 2005, the Diocese of Trenton. along with the Archdiocese of Newark and Diocese of Metuchen, reached a settlement with sexual abuse victims of former cardinal Theodore McCarrick.

-In August 2012, Timothy Schmalz, a Catholic University graduate, concocted a plan to expose Revered Matthew Riedlinger, who had sexually harassed him and several over a period of several years.
-Schmalz had previous complained to Bishop O'Connell about Riedlinger, but O'Connell dismissed his concerns.
-Schmalz, pretending to be a 16-year-old boy, conducted a sexually explicit text message conversation with Riedlinger, then passed the conversation transcript to the diocese.
-O'Connell immediately removed Riedlinger from his parish, but did not give parishioners the real reason for his removal until a year later.

-Reverend Romannilo Apura of St. Martha Parish in Point Pleasant was arrested in August 2014 on charges of endangering the welfare of a child, third-degree aggravated criminal sexual contact and fourth-degree attempt to commit criminal sexual contact.
-He was accused of fondling and manually stimulating a 16-year-old boy earlier in 2014.
-When the victim reported the crime to the diocese, the diocese notified the police.
+Romannilo Apura, a priest of St. Martha Parish in Point Pleasant, was arrested in August 2014 on charges of endangering the welfare of a child, third-degree aggravated criminal sexual contact, and fourth-degree attempt to commit criminal sexual contact.
 Apura pleaded guilty in August 2015 to aggravated criminal sexual contact and was sentenced to three years in prison.

-In February 2019, the diocese released the names of 30 clergy who had been credibly accused of sexually abusing children since 1940.
+In February 2019, the diocese released the names of 30 clergy who had been credibly accused of sexually abusing minors since 1940.
 The diocese in April 2022 announced an $87.5 million settlement to 300 victims of sexual abuse by its clergy.